Parle-moi (Isabelle Boulay song): Song information

-Chart performances
+Chart performance

-In France, the single started at number eight on the Singles Chart on 14 October 2000.
-It reached number two for two non-consecutive weeks and totaled 12 weeks in the top ten.
-Then it did not stop to drop and featured for 22 weeks in the top 50 and 24 weeks in the top 100.
-The single was certified Gold disc by the SNEP and ranked 20th on the End of the Year Chart.
+"Parle-moi" is Boulay's most successful single in terms of sales and peak positions.
+In France, "Parle-moi" started at number eight on the Singles Chart edition ending on 14 October 2000, reached number two for two non consecutive weeks and totaled 12 weeks in the top ten, 22 weeks in the top 50 and 24 weeks in the top 100.
+The single was certified Gold disc by the SNEP, and ranked at number 20th on the year-end chart.
 "Parle-moi" charted for 22 weeks on the Ultratop 40, the Belgian (Wallonia) Singles Chart.
 It went to number 28 on 18 November 2000, climbed to number eight and topped the chart two weeks later.
-Then it spent three weeks at number two, three weeks at number three and two weeks at number four.
-It dropped rather slowly and remained for a total of 13 weeks in the top ten and 22 weeks on the chart.
-It was 66th and 35th on the 2000 and 2001 Annual Charts.
+Then it spent three weeks at number two, three weeks at number three and two weeks at number four, and remained for a total of 13 weeks in the top ten and 22 weeks on the chart.

-"Parle-moi" is Boulay's most successful single in terms of sales and peak positions.